-When a Windows 10 PC is turned on, users often experience annoying pop-up notification appearing on their screens.
+When a Windows 10 PC is turned on, users often experience annoying pop-up notifications appearing on their screens.
 This may interfere with their work and cause distractions.
 These can be particularly annoying when users are sharing their screen and presenting something during a video call.
 Luckily, Windows10 comes with built-in options to turn off these annoying notifications.

 When are you focusing on work, watching something on Netflix, or just presenting something from your screen in a conference call, the last thing you want is a message notification to pop-up on the screen.
-It can often have personal information which you would not want to show during a professional conference call.
+It can often have personal information that you would not want to show during a professional conference call.
 Here we have outlined the top ways in which you can stop pop-up notifications in Windows 10.

 How to block Windows 10’s notifications

 Notifications can often be generated in Windows 10 as either system notifications or via third-party apps.
 To disable these, here’s what you need to do.

 - Click the Start button and then click the Settings icon in the bottom right corner.